Introduction

 How to create a process map

-Step 1: Identify a problem that can benefit from standardized processes
+Step 1: Identify a problem

 Are you trying to improve an existing process or plan an entirely new one from scratch?
 Do your desired results impact your customers, internal employees, or product or technology stack?